Creating a Financial Agreement allows you to handle the settlement of property matters in a peaceful way.

 Who can use Financial Agreements?

-All couples, whether they be defacto, married, separated or divorced, hetero or same sex can enjoy the protections offered by financial agreements.
+All couples, whether they be defacto, married, separated or divorced, hetero or same gender can enjoy the protections offered by financial agreements.

 What is a Financial Agreement?